 - In the Community

-- On Our Staff
+- On TFA Staff

 One in four black students attends a high school where graduating isn’t the norm.
-In classrooms across the country, our corps members are working with passion and commitment to give their students an education that will expand their opportunities in life.
+In classrooms across the country, TFA corps members are working with passion and commitment to give their students an education that will expand their opportunities in life.
 You can join them—apply to our corps.

-Just 2 percent of our nation’s teachers are black men.
-Students, schools, and the entire system are missing out on more than just educators because “teacher” doesn’t begin to define the roles black men can play in the classroom.
+Just 2% of our nation’s teachers are black men.
+Students, schools, and the entire system are missing out on more than just educators, since “teacher” doesn’t begin to define the roles black men can play in the classroom.

 In The News